 Need some help figuring out what to do in Winnipeg?
-Plan your trip with this guide to the best places to visit in Winnipeg, Manitoba…
+Plan your trip with this guide to the best places to visit in Winnipeg, Manitoba.

-Top tourist attractions in Winnipeg
+Top tourist attractions in Winnipeg, Manitoba

 Canadian Museum for Human Rights

-One of Winnipeg’s most recognizable & impressive landmarks, the Canadian Museum of Human Rights is a must-visit Winnipeg attraction for history & culture buffs alike.
+The Canadian Museum of Human Rights is one of Winnipeg’s most recognizable & impressive landmarks.
+The museum is a must-visit Winnipeg attraction for history & culture buffs alike.

 The museum is open Tuesday to Saturday from 10am to 5pm.